amazon-science/contrastive-controlled-mt/IWSLT2022/README.md

 ## Formality-annotated data

-This repository contains the dataset and benchmark used for the special task on [Formality Control for SLT](https://iwslt.org/2022/formality).
+This repository contains the dataset and benchmark used for the shared task on [Formality Control for SLT](https://iwslt.org/2022/formality).
 The targeted train and test sets comprise of source segments paired with two contrastive reference translations, one for each formality level (informal and formal), and phrase-level annotations.
 Formality distinctions are expressed by the use of grammatical register or honorific language.
 Table 1 gives examples of annotated contrastive translations from the dataset and Table 2 reports the number of source segments used for training and evaluation.